wenewzhang/mixin_labs-java-bot/README2.md

 Call MixinBot.transfer to refund the coins back to user.

 ## Advanced usage
-Mixin Messenger provide many API so you can enable user to pay coins to bot.
+Mixin Messenger provides many APIs so you can enable user to pay coins to bot.

 ### Send AppCard
 Send a link which contains icon, title and description, users click the icon to pay.